Virtual Network Hub

 Slot-1 and Slot-2 (wired connection)

-Wired network router with dial-out wireless connection
+Wired network router with a dial-out wireless

 -